tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 ## Overview

-Closana is a mobile-first web application that helps users create thoughtful capsule wardrobes tailored to their lifestyle and environment.
-New users are guided through a one-time onboarding flow to create their first capsule by defining their wardrobe needs (season, climate, use case, style) with personalized AI recommendations.
+Closana is a mobile-first web application that helps users create thoughtful capsule wardrobes and jewelry collections tailored to their lifestyle and environment.
+Users can create both clothing capsules and jewelry capsules.
+For clothing capsules, users define their wardrobe needs (season, climate, use case, style), while jewelry capsules focus on metal types (Silver, Gold, Rose Gold, Mixed Metals) and use cases.
+New users are guided through a one-time onboarding flow to create their first capsule with personalized AI recommendations.
 After initial onboarding, users have immediate access to all features via bottom navigation (Capsules, Shopping, Outfits, Profile) and can create additional capsules anytime.
 Users can manage multiple capsule wardrobes, maintain shopping lists, and receive AI-powered outfit suggestions.

 ## User Preferences